rtansf/cubify/README.md

-    If you don't have Python installed, go get Python at: https://www.python.org/downloads/ If you don't have MongoDB installed, go get MongoDB at: https://docs.mongodb.org/manual/installation/ Make sure MongoDB is running and listening on default port 27017. <b>You must have MongoDB running to use Cubify.</b>
+    If you don't have Python installed, go get Python at: https://www.python.org/downloads/ If you don't have MongoDB installed, go get MongoDB at: https://docs.mongodb.org/manual/installation/ Make sure MongoDB is running and listening on default port 27017.
+    **You must have MongoDB running to use Cubify.**

 Cubify Manual Installation: